What is the “Unique Value” Used in Domain Validation (DV)?

 • File Not Found: Ensure the file is in the correct location and accessible via HTTP/HTTPS.

-• DNS Propagation: Allow sufficient time for DNS changes to propagate globally.
+• DNS Propagation: Allow sufficient time for DNS changes to propagate globally, Typically 24-48 hours.

 • Email Issues: Check spam folders and ensure your email system accepts messages from the CA.